 Daniel Lawrence '20

-Daniel is a sophomore Philosophy major and History minor.
+Daniel is a junior Philosophy major and History minor.
 He was born in Austin, Texas but grew up in Portland, Oregon, where he spent most of his time enjoying the Pacific Coast and the Colombia River Gorge.
 Daniel is a member of CC's Mock Trial team and he plans on applying to law school after he graduates.
 He is passionate about U.S. politics, ethics, and constitutional law.